csustan/AREditor/Readme.md

 This app first tries the native [Shape Detection API](https://wicg.github.io/shape-detection-api/#barcode-detection-api) (`BarcodeDetector`) to detect and anlize the QR Code.

 If `BarcodeDetector` is unavailable in the browser, or it fails to run, the app automatically falls back to the local QR decoder library under [scripts/jsqrcode](scripts/jsqrcode).

+Set `tracking.trackMatchingQRCodeData` in [src/config/render-config.json](src/config/render-config.json) to the exact text encoded in the QR code that should control the model.
+The native `BarcodeDetector` path checks every QR result in a frame for that match.
+The bundled software fallback can decode at most one candidate per frame, so it accepts that candidate only when its payload matches.

 Unlike the original ar3d project, this app does not need experimental browser flags for the fallback path.